Eurovision Song Contest 2013: Bidding phase

 On 20 June 2012, it was announced that Gothenburg had withdrawn from the bidding process due to the city being the host of the Göteborg Horse Show in late April 2013.
 There were also concerns about the availability of hotel rooms due to a variety of other events taking place in the same time frame as the Eurovision Song Contest.
 On 9 July, the executive producer for the 2013 contest, Martin Österdahl, told the Swedish press "that he felt uncomfortable with the decisions and choices made by the countries that had previously hosted the contest", stating that he and SVT wanted the 2013 contest to be "smaller, closer and personal".
-SVT also claimed that the European Broadcasting Union (EBU) also disclosed that the EBU had asked the potential future hostbroadcasters that "there were demands about reducing the scale of the event, given the increased costs of recent editions".
+SVT also claimed that the European Broadcasting Union (EBU) also disclosed that the EBU had asked potential future host broadcasters that "there were demands about reducing the scale of the event, given the increased costs of recent editions".

 The following candidate cities had provisionally reserved venues and hotel rooms, as part of their bids to host the 2013 contest.
-On 8 July 2012, Malmö Arena was confirmed as the host venue for the contest.
+On 8 July 2012, the Malmö Arena was confirmed as the host venue for the contest.
 Malmö Arena is Sweden's fourth-largest indoor arena, after Friends Arena, Tele2 Arena and Globe Arena, all located in Stockholm.